ksu-is/Online-Database/README.md

 # Online-Database
-Creating an online database for a volunteer organization
+This program is intended to run a questionnaire that takes users inputs and stores them in an online database for easier manipulation, access and, use of the data.

+- [x]
+- [ ]